cbroms/ranker/README.md

 Ranking phrases that are under and overused.

 The client is built with Sapper (Svelte) and the backend is a Polka (Node) server.
-The database is MongoDB.
+It uses MongoDB as a database.

 ## Development